-The Front LEDs show the orientation of the aircraft and glow solid red when the aircraft is turned on to indicate the front of the aircraft (they can be turned off in the DJI GO 4 app).
+The Front LEDs show the orientation of the aircraft and glow solid red when the aircraft is turned on to indicate the front of the aircraft (they can be turned off in the DJI GO 4).

-The Aircraft Status Indicators communicate the statuses of the aircraft's flight control system.
-Refer to the table below for more information about the aircraft states indicated by the Aircraft Status Indicators.
+The Aircraft Status Indicators communicate the status of the aircraft's flight control system.
+Refer to the table below for more information about the Aircraft Status Indicators.
 The Aircraft Status Indicators also flash when the Home Point is being recorded, as described in the Return to Home section.